Medical Billing Services in Virginia

 Medtransic supports Virginia practices across all three regions, from FEHB and TRICARE claims to Medallion 4.0 Medicaid MCO billing (Anthem HealthKeepers Plus, Aetna Better Health, Molina, Virginia Premier, Optima Health).

-Virginia Medicaid Managed Care
+Virginia Medicaid Expert

 Medical Billing Services Built for Virginia Practices